Logo

 3. Your pet salamander keeps you company in your home office, but is a really picky eater, so you have to import special food for them from Mozambique.
 Alas, this one is a no. Sorry salamander.

 Once you’ve got a rough sense of what your expenses are, just do the best you can when you’re filling out our online form.
 During your tax appointment, our preparers can answer any questions you have about specific expenses and verify that everything is on the level.
-We just want you to put what you’ve got into the system so that we have a place to start from, to help guide the conversation and make the best use of your time.
+You can also use our free expense tracker to record your expenses throughout the year.

 Get started on your taxes today by signing up for an account with Brass Taxes.